layer6ai-labs/CNNEmbed/README.md

 <a name="intro"/>

 ## Introduction
-This repository contains the full implementation, in Python, of the CNN-pad and CNN-pool models described in the paper above.
+This repository contains the full implementation, in Python, of the CNN document embedding models described in the paper above.
 We also include scripts to perform training and evaluation.
 If you find this model useful in your research, please cite this paper: